Dissecting Hessian: Understanding Common Structure of Hessian in Neural Networks: Computing PAC-Bayes Bounds with Hessian Approximation

+In this section we will develop some technical tools for analyzing the eigenvalues and eigenvectors of the output Hessians and the full layer-wise Hessians.
+In particular, we will project both infinite dimensional matrices to $c\times c$ matrices.

-We first restate \cref{corr:proj-preserve-F-norm} here: \lemmaProjPreserveNorm* \begin{proofof}{\cref{corr:proj-preserve-F-norm}} To prove the equivalence between $\fns{\mW\mM\mW^T}$ and $\fns{\mM}$, we need some other terms, including terms containing $\mM^*$, as bridges.
-To prove the equivalence between $\mM$ and $\mM^*$, we need the following lemma which explains the reason why we only need the weaker sense of independence (\cref{lemmaAinvariant}) instead of the total independence between $\rmA$ and $\rmD$. \begin{lemma} Let $p(\rmA,\rmD)$ be a homogeneous polynomial of $\rmA$ and $\rmD$ and is degree 1 in $\rmA$ and degree 2 in $\rmD$, and let the coefficients in $p$ are upper bounded in $\ell_1$-norm by an absolute constant.
-Also let $\rmA'$ be an independent copy of $\rmA$.
-Then
+First, we prove a technical lemma that will be very useful when we bound the Frobenius norm of the difference between infinite size matrices. \begin{lemma} Let $p(\rmA,\rmD,\rvx)$ be a homogeneous polynomial of $\rmA$, $\rmD$, and $\rvx$ and is degree 1 in $\rmA$, degree 2 in $\rmD$, and degree 2 in $\rvx$.
+Suppose the coefficients in $p$ are upper bounded in $\ell_1$-norm by an absolute constant $\mu$.
+Also let $\rmD'$ be an independent copy of $\rmD$ and $\rvx''$ be an independent copy of $\rvx$ independent to $\rmD$ and $\rmA$.
+Then with probability 1 over $\mW^{(1)}$ and $\mW^{(2)}$, we have